CleverCloud/doc.clever-cloud.com/deploy/addon/pulsar.md

 ### Operations

-The pulsar addon given Biscuit token enables you to run several operations on namespace, its policies and the related topics.
+The Biscuit token provided by the Pulsar add-on allows you to run several operations on namespace, its policies and the related topics.

 These operations might change in the future.
-Don't hesitate to call our support to ask for new operations!
+Don't hesitate to write to our support to ask for new operations!

 #### Namespace